 My cat has just been diagnosed with an inner ear infection.
 What is this?

 Inflammation of the inner ear is called otitis interna, and it is most often caused by an infection.
-The infectious agent is most commonly bacterial, although yeast and fungus can also be implicated in an inner ear infection.
+The infectious agent is most commonly bacterial, although fungus (otherwise known as yeast) can also be implicated in an inner ear infection.